The Human Truth Foundation

 Health:

-Estonia does relatively well in encouraging good health, compared to many other countries.
-Estonia does better than average in its food aid and health contributions and WHO compliance30, its adolescent birth rate22, its fertility rate13 (but bad for Europe), its average life expectancy11 and in its immunizations take-up31.
-Estonia does not succeed in everything, however.
-Estonia sits amongst the bottom 20 in terms of its suicide rate32, its smoking rate33 and in its alcohol consumption rate34.
-The prevalence of overweight adults has increased by 14% over the past 40 years.
+Estonia has some poor policies and cultural issues which cause some public health problems.
+Estonia does better than average in its food aid and health contributions and WHO compliance30, its adolescent birth rate22, its average life expectancy11, its fertility rate13 and in its immunizations take-up31.
+But, there's bad news too.
+Estonia falls into the worst 20 in its suicide rate32, its smoking rate33 and in its alcohol consumption rate34.
+The prevalence of overweight adults has increased by 14% during the last 40 years.
 Life expectancy in Estonia improved by +8.8yrs in the 30 years from 1990, just over the global average improvement of +7.9yrs.

 Life Expectancy